OctoPrint/OctoPrint/README.md

 You should also do this every time after pulling from the repository, since the dependencies might have changed.

 OctoPrint currently only supports Python 2.7.
+You will also need the python-dev package for your system:

+    sudo apt-get install python-dev

 Usage
 -----